Ciiiv/icevault/README.md

 ### 🛒 List on eBay
 - Select any card to create a listing
 - Auto-generates listing title (80 character eBay limit)
+- **Optional AI description at scan time** — check "Generate eBay listing description too?" before scanning — description is ready when you go to list (~+$0.01 added to scan cost)
-- Optional AI description (~$0.01–0.02) — collector-focused, editable before listing
+- Or generate description separately on the eBay tab (~$0.01–0.02)
 - **🔍 eBay Sold Listings** — opens eBay pre-filtered to completed sold listings for real market pricing
 - **📈 130point** — copies search term to clipboard and opens 130point.com for price history
 - Direct eBay Trading API submission (requires eBay developer credentials)